Meet the Guest Speakers

 Face Transplant Program

-Director of the Craniofacial Clini
+Director of the Craniofacial Clinic

 "Remember that you are in this field to help other people.
 If you are passionate about helping people and that is your main goal, then you are gonna do whatever you can to achieve that."